 WHAT IS THE RECOVERY PERIOD

 Total recovery time can vary from patient to patient.
 We typically recommend patients take at least seven to ten days away from work to allow your body to recover.
-Some patients may be asked to wear a compression garment for the first six weeks following a male breast reduction procedure.
+A compression garment will be worn the first six weeks following a male breast reduction procedure.
 You should avoid strenuous activity, especially lifting, for the first four to six weeks after the procedure.
 It typically takes about three to six months for patients to fully heal and for the bruising and swelling to dissipate.
-At this point, the scars should have begun to shrink and fade, though it can take some patients up to a year to heal to a point where the scars to no longer be visible.
+At this point, the scars will have begun to shrink and fade, although it can take some patients up to a year to heal to a point where the scars to no longer be visible.

 Are you interested in finding out if you are a candidate for the gynecomastia treatments offered at The Plastic Surgery Center?
 Contact our offices in Bradenton and Sarasota today for further information or to schedule a consultation with Dr. Scott.